History of Georgia Bulldogs football in Timeline

 November 28, 1901: First Mention of "Bulldogs"

 On November 28, 1901, the first mention of "Bulldogs" in association with Georgia athletics occurred at the Georgia-Auburn football game in Atlanta.
+Georgia fans had a badge saying "Eat `em Georgia" with a picture of a bulldog.

 1904: Game Against Florida Predecessor Institution

-November 3, 1920: Nickname Proposal
+November 3, 1920: Nickname "Bulldog" Proposed

-1920: "Bulldogs" Name Used
+1920: "Bulldogs" Name Used in Article

-1920: Conference Co-Champion
+1920: Conference Co-Champion in SIAA

-1921: Left SIAA
+1921: Left SIAA and Formed Southern Conference

 In 1932, the Georgia Bulldogs left the Southern Conference to form and join the Southeastern Conference (SEC).

-1933: Annual Georgia-Florida Game in Jacksonville
+1933: Annual Georgia-Florida Game in Jacksonville Began

-1939: Introduction of "Silver Britches"
+1939: "Silver Britches" Introduced

-1942: National Championship Claim
+1942: Claimed National Championship

-In 1942, Georgia claims a national championship.
+In 1942, Georgia claimed a national championship.

 1943: Games Against Georgia Tech

-1944: Annual Games Against Alabama
+1944: Annual Games Against Alabama Began

 1944: Games Against Georgia Tech

-1961: Red Block "G" Logo Added
+1961: Red Block "G" Logo Added to Helmet

 In 1961, a red block "G" logo was added to Georgia's grey leather helmet.

-1961: Green Bay Packers "G" logo
+1961: Green Bay Packers "G" Logo

-1962: Annual Series with Clemson
+1962: Annual Series with Clemson Began

-From 1962, the two schools Georgia and Clemson played annually.
+From 1962, Georgia and Clemson played annually.

-1964: Oval "G" Helmet Design
+1964: Oval "G" Incorporated onto Helmet

-1965: Annual Games Against Alabama
+1965: Annual Games Against Alabama Ended

-1980: National Championship Claim
+1980: National Championship Selection

-1980: Consensus Selectors
+1980: Consensus Selectors for National Championship

-1980: "Silver Britches" Re-Added
+1980: "Silver Britches" Re-Added and Uniform Concept Utilized

 Prior to the 1980 season, the "silver britches" were re-added to Georgia's uniform with a red-white-black stripe down the side.
 Since the 1980 season, Georgia has utilized the same basic uniform concept.